FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 ## More users, less interaction

 Another difference between CIAM and IAM is that there will be many more users in a CIAM system.
-Typically the differenc is an order of magnitude or more.
+Typically the difference is an order of magnitude or more.

 Companies have thousands of employees, but serve a customer population many times larger.
 Google had 135,000 employees in 2021, but [billions of users](https://www.semrush.com/blog/google-search-statistics/).
 Basecamp had fewer than 100 employees, but had [millions of users](https://expandedramblings.com/index.php/basecamp-statistics-and-facts/).